CATechnologies/tdm-custom-actions/echo/README.md

 This action just echos parameters passed by TDM.

 ## TDM Variables
-Optionally, when registering the action in TDM, you can pass customer parameters param1 and param2 (variables in TDM) and their value will be printed too.
+Optionally, when registering the action in TDM, you can pass custom parameters param1 and param2 (variables in TDM) and their value will be printed too.

 Optionally, you can pass 2 commandline parameters to the `echo.sh` script in the `PUBLISH_ACTION` variable.